-Independence Day: what America celebrates on 4 July
+Independence Day: why America celebrates 4 July

-The significance of the Declaration of Independence, and why it should be celebrated two days earlier
+The significance of the Declaration of Independence - and why it should be celebrated two days earlier

 But what lies behind the fireworks, festivities and patriotic parades?